Croatian National Theatre, Zagreb

-The Croatian National Theatre in Zagreb (Hrvatsko narodno kazalište u Zagrebu), commonly referred to as HNK Zagreb (/hr/), is a theatre, opera and ballet house in Zagreb.
-Located on the centre of Republic of Croatia Square, it is the oldest Croatian theatre institution, officially opening on November 24, 1860.
+The Croatian National Theatre in Zagreb (Hrvatsko narodno kazalište u Zagrebu), commonly referred to as HNK Zagreb (/hr/), is a theatre, opera, and ballet house in Zagreb.
+Located on the centre of Republic of Croatia Square, it is the oldest Croatian theatre institution, officially opening on 24 November 1860.

 With its bright yellow facade, it is one of the most famous landmarks of the city of Zagreb.
-As the central national theatre, the Croatian National Theatre in Zagreb nurtures a diverse programme and, in addition to staging works by domestic authors, performs works from the classical, modern and contemporary world repertoire.
+As the central national theatre, the Croatian National Theatre in Zagreb nurtures a diverse programme.
+Apart from domestic works, it stages works from the classical, modern, and contemporary world repertoire.
 It is one of seven national theatres in the country.

-With more than twelve premieres and twenty repeat titles, over two hundred and twenty stage performances are performed during the season.
+With more than twelve premieres and twenty repeat titles, over 200 and twenty stage performances are performed during the season.
 The Croatian National Theatre in Zagreb is a member of the international network Opera Europa, the FEDORA platform and the European Theatre Convention.

 History

-Stankovićevo kazalište
+Stanković Theater

 The first professional theater in Zagreb was built in 1834 by Zagreb wholesaler and landowner Kristofor Stanković, who in 1833 won the grand prize of 30,000 ducats in the Vienna lottery and decided to build a theater building as a private investment.
 The theatre evolved out of the first city theatre opened in 1834, housed in the present-day Old City Hall, in the Upper Town.
 The building was designed by Italian architects, father and son Christofor and Anton Cragnolini, who were engaged in building the Ljubljana national theatre, in the neoclassical style.
-The first play, Körner's play Niklas Graf von Zriny, was performed by a German troupe on October 4, 1834.
+The first play, Niklas Graf von Zriny by Körner, was performed by a German troupe on 4 October 1834.

 As part of the theatre, there was also a ballroom, where the Croatian Parliament sat in 1848.
 The upper town theatre was the centre of the city's theatrical and cultural life and its capacity was sufficient for the population of the time (more than 750 seats), but the theatre was not technically adequately equipped.
 A curtain was painted on by Croatian painter Vjekoslav Karas painting.
-It was lit by candles, from 1864 by gas, and from 1894 by electricity.
-German and Italian troupes performed, and from 1860, with the expulsion of German actors, only Croatian plays were performed.
-The building was damaged in the earthquake of 1880, and in 1881 the Croatian Parliament adopted a law on the construction of a new theatre.
+At first, it was lit by candles, then gas in 1864, and finally electricity in 1894.
+German and Italian troupes performed, and from 1860, with the expulsion of German actors, Croatian plays became the only performances.
+The building was damaged in the 1880 Zagreb earthquake.
+In 1881, the Croatian Parliament adopted a law on the construction of a new theatre.